KatherineMichel/digital-commonplace/tools-python-and-django-small-project-links.md

 https://github.com/jefftriplett/djobs | jefftriplett/djobs
 https://twitter.com/webology/status/1215773524134113280 | ✨ Jeff Triplett ✨ on Twitter: "A lot of inspiration came from Jacob's https://t.co/5HyW9vXB3q repo too when we worked on https://t.co/VZfV21Gacu.
 So ya, maybe this isn't that bad of a side project for someone." / Twitter

-## PAGNI and YAGNI

-PAGNI
-https://simonwillison.net/2021/Jul/1/pagnis/ | PAGNIs: Probably Are Gonna Need Its https://lukeplant.me.uk/blog/posts/yagni-exceptions/ | YAGNI exceptions - lukeplant.me.uk
-https://twitter.com/simonw/status/1412072182524481542 | Simon Willison on Twitter: "@jacobian Auto-escaping definitely fits the bill as one of those things which is essentially free to implement at the start of a project but a right pain to add in a few years down the line" / Twitter

-YAGNI
-https://twitter.com/jacobian/status/1412068388101398529 | jacobian on Twitter: "Taking inspiration from @simonw's Probably Are Gonna Need It list (https://t.co/fvMLHKDJya), I'm writing a list of Security PAGNIs — security features you're (probably) going to need and are thus worth building early.
-What would be on your list of Security PAGNIs?" / Twitter

 ## Simon